silently/wsmock/README.md

 *(This approach is similar to [httptest](https://pkg.go.dev/net/http/httptest#example-ResponseRecorder) that relies on `ResponseRecorder`, "an implementation of `http.ResponseWriter`; that records its mutations for later inspection in tests")*

-Depending on what methods are used by `runWs` we could go with as little as:
+Depending on what methods are used within `runWs` we could go with as little as:

 ```golang
 type IConn interface {